robbymeals/wheels/README.md

 - I can use random sampling, basic math and I/O libraries/modules, but no stats, machine learning or linear algebra;
+- I can use language documentation and stackoverflow but I can't use or look at anyone's code.
 - umm, that's it...

 These aren't meant to be production code, or generalized in any way, or